CIS Tax Returns & Refunds in London - Online & Regular

 Who Needs To Register for CIS?

 Not everyone who works in the construction industry is self-employed.
-If you work in the construction industry, you should view your employment situation the same as everyone else.
-It is important to be clear that, although a contractor is withholding taxes on the payments that have been made (and you will receive payroll receipts), you are not being treated as an employee and, therefore, you will not have any of the work rights that usually go in addition to being an employee.
+If you work in the construction industry, you should view your employment situation the same yourself.
+It is important to be clear that, although a contractor is withholding taxes on the payments that have been made to you (and you will receive payroll receipts), you are not being treated as an employee and, therefore, you will not have any of the work rights that usually go in addition to being an employee.

 The CIS covers more than what is normally considered construction and civil engineering work, for example, it includes demolition work, site cleaning, repairs and decoration and installation of electrical systems.
 Note that if you provide construction industry type services directly to an owner (i.e. not a contractor), this would not be included in the CIS and the customer would pay you gross on the production of your invoice.